Cheap and Economical Humidity Dome Alternatives

 • Protection for delicate, expensive, favorite seeds

 Are they necessary?
-Some say yes, some say no. But as long as you can find cheap and economical humidity dome alternatives then there’s really no harm in at least seeing if they improve your seed growing process.
+Some say yes, and some say no. But as long as you can find cheap and economical humidity dome alternatives then there’s really no harm in at least seeing if they improve your seed-growing process.

 Cheap and Economical Humidity Dome Alternatives

 So, you can obviously shop around and purchase a variety of humidity domes for your gardening.
-And you can purchase seed trays that come with their own domes.
+You can also purchase seed trays that come with their own domes.
 But you can also come up with your own cheap and economical humidity dome alternatives.
 For example, alternatives offered in a National Gardening Association forum and over on the Green Upside website include:

 Living Lettuce Containers